Antoine Winfield Sr.

-Antoine Duane Winfield Sr. (born June 24, 1977) is a former American football cornerback who played 14 years in the National Football League (NFL).
-He played college football for the Ohio State University, earning consensus All-American honors and winning the Jim Thorpe Award.
-He was drafted by the Buffalo Bills in the first round of the 1999 NFL Draft.
-He played five seasons for the Bills and nine seasons for the Minnesota Vikings.
+Antoine Duane Winfield Sr. (born June 24, 1977) is an American former professional football player who was a cornerback for 14 seasons in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, earning consensus All-American honors and winning the Jim Thorpe Award.
+He was selected by the Buffalo Bills in the first round of the 1999 NFL draft and played five seasons for the Bills and nine seasons for the Minnesota Vikings.
 He was a three-time Pro Bowl selection as a member of the Vikings.

-Early years
+Early life

 Winfield was born in Akron, Ohio.
 He attended Garfield High School in his hometown of Akron.

 College career

 Winfield received an athletic scholarship to attend Ohio State University, where he played for the Ohio State Buckeyes football team from 1995 to 1998.
 As a senior in 1998, he was a consensus first-team All-American, and won the Jim Thorpe Award as the nation's top defensive back.